 If you have problems downloading or accessing the online application form, please contact email@example.com or +44 (0)1438 767 679 for assistance.

 SSgt Henry Breed

 For each award the prize will consist of a certificate, trophy, £1,000 cash and two years free membership of the IET including technician professional registration fees, if the winner is not already professionally registered ICTTech or EngTech.

-The 2014 short-listed applicants will be invited to The IET Achievement Awards Ceremony, which will take place in London on Wednesday, 19 November 2014 and the winner in each category will be announced at the ceremony.
-The This high profile event will be attended by influential people offering excellent networking opportunities and providing the winners with an opportunity to raise their profile within the engineering industry.
+The 2014 short-listed applicants will be invited to The IET Achievement Awards Ceremony, which will take place in London on Wednesday, 19 November 2014, the winner in each category will be announced at the ceremony.
+This high profile event will be attended by influential people offering excellent networking opportunities and providing the winners with an opportunity to raise their profile within the engineering industry.

 - The completed endorsement statement form needs to be attached to the online application form before the application can be accepted.
 Please note plenty of time will be necessary for the applicant to send and receive the endorsement statement and complete the application form.

 - Once you have started your application you can continue to work on it until the deadline date.

 - You do not need to be an IET Member or professionally registered to make an application.

 Most correspondence with the applicants (and if required endorsers) will be via email.
 Should you have any queries please do not hesitate to contact us on firstname.lastname@example.org.